 Now let’s touch on the environmental aspect briefly.
 I have a whole video that breaks this down in great detail with a lot of numbers and snarkiness, called “Everything Wrong With Environmentalism in 11 Minutes or Less.”
-You can check it out later.
 In short, our planet is in crisis.
 We cannot sustain the way we are eating.

 Animal agriculture is the leading cause of climate change.
-As we saw, it’s responsible for up to 51 percent of global greenhouse gas emissions* compared to the 13 percent of all global transportation.
-It uses a third of the earth’s fresh water, up to 45 percent of the Earth’s land, is responsible for 91 percent of Amazon rainforest destruction with 1-2 acres being cleared every second.
-It is also a leading cause of species extinction, ocean dead zones, and habitat destruction.
+As we saw, it’s responsible for up to 51% of global greenhouse gas emissions13 compared to the 13 percent of all global transportation.14 It uses a third of the earth’s fresh water,15 up to 45 percent of the Earth’s land,16 is responsible for 91% of Amazon rainforest destruction, with 1–2 acres being cleared every second.17 It is also a leading cause of species extinction,18 ocean dead zones,19 and habitat destruction.20

 The efforts we make to recycle and take shorter showers are rather insignificant in comparison.
-A single pound of beef takes 2,500 gallons of water to create, and 16 pounds of grain, which is where our world’s food is going as we’ve learned.
+A single pound of beef takes 2,500 gallons of water to create,21 and 16 pounds of grain—which22 is where our world’s food is going as we’ve learned.

-Using the average American consumption of meat, dairy and eggs for the year 2000, which is the most current year with thorough data, to match the water savings alone of being vegan for a year, you would have to not shower AT ALL for over 66 years if you took daily 15 minute showers or close to a 100 years if you took daily 10 minute showers, both with a water saving shower head.
-[See calculations within this post]
+Using the average American consumption of meat, dairy and eggs for the year 2000, which is the most current year with thorough data, to match the water savings alone of being vegan for a year, you would have to not shower _at all_ for over 66 years if you took daily 15 minute showers or close to a 100 years if you took daily 10 minute showers, both with a water saving shower head.23